About the Salt Lake Symphony

 This year's auditions will be held August 15th and 22, 2017, beginning at 7:00 p.m. in Rm.
 270, in Gardner Hall at the University of Utah.

-Principal viola, principal bass and second bassoon auditions will be held 8/15.
+Principal viola and principal bass auditions will be held 8/15.
+Second bassoon auditions will be held 8/22.

 All string sections will audition 8/22.
 Also, we're taking applications for stage manager.
 Call or text Joyce at 801-250-9419 for more info.